tomsepe/led-matrix-art-maker/README.md

 python bit-draw.py
 ```
 3. Draw your 8x8 pixel art designs
-4. Save your designs - they will be stored in the `images` directory
+4. Save your designs - they will be stored in the `saved-drawings` directory

 ## Converting Art to Patterns